-For instance, a manager could oversee all the course content related to the horticulture subject group.
-Another manager could oversee the course content over the literature group and another over the basic science group.
+For instance, a manager can oversee all the course content related to the horticulture subject group.
+Another manager can oversee the course content over the literature group and another over the basic science group.

 Depending on the system configuration, the manager’s role is usually able to access functions like enrollment of learners for required courses and processing progress reports.
 As a manager, you are able to manage several student groups or courses.

 The ‘teacher’ role within a Learning management system is concerned with teaching tasks.
 In the teacher role, you are able to create content for courses, manage courses, and receive students’ assignments online.
 You can also schedule a class session for an instructor.

 Other possible tasks for this role include monitoring courses, answering student questions, managing reviews, carrying out enrollments, and giving relevant reports.
 You are also able to mark coursework as ‘completed’ for the students who complete them.